leifan8440/minibot-wow/API.md

 Gets the map information about the current location.

+- `isOrNot = MapExists(mapId)`

+Checks whether the navigation files for a specific map exists.

 - `success = LoadMap(mapId)`

 Loads a navigation map.
 Notice that map files must be placed correctly before loading.